Strong accessibility for finitely presented groups: Abstract

 \section{Abstract}

-A hierarchy of a group is a tree of groups obtained by iteratively passing to vertex groups of graphs of groups decompositions.
-We show that given a slender hyperbolic hierarchy $\HH$ of a finitely presented group $H$ there is some level $N$ and some constant $C$ such that each group in $\HH$ at level $n\geq N$ has a finite slender hierarchy of height at most $C$ such that terminal leaves are either slender or elliptic in the original hierarchy $\HH$.
+A hierarchy of a group is a rooted tree of groups obtained by iteratively passing to vertex groups of graphs of groups decompositions.
+We define a (relative) slender JSJ hierarchy for (almost) finitely presented groups and show that it is finite, provided the group in question doesn't contain any slender subgroups with infinite dihedral quotients and satisfies an ascending chain condition on certain chains of subgroups of edge groups.

-As a corollary we deduce that a finitely presented group which contains no slender groups which act dihedrally on the line has a hierarchy whose terminal groups are either slender or don't split over a slender subgroup.
+As a corollary, slender JSJ hierarchies of hyperbolic groups which are (virtually) without $2$--torsion and finitely presented subgroups of $\mathrm{SL}_{n}(\zee)$ are both finite.